mrwhiterk/mehn-financial-tracker/readme.md

 npm install
 ```

 Open up separate terminal.
-If you haven't ran the mongo daemon process yet, run 'mongod'
+If you haven't ran the mongo daemon process yet, run 'mongod'.
 If you have already, you can test by typing 'mongo'.
 If you get a prompt with '>', then your good to proceed.

 Go back to your previous terminal and seed your database with 'node db/seed.js', you should see object like data printed to your console if done correctly.